Shivraj-Nakum/Three-tier-app/README.md

-## Dockerfile Explanation for frontend
+## Dockerfile Explanation for database